apache/usergrid-nodejs/README.md

 ### Installation

+To install the latest **stable** build:

+    npm install usergrid

-Install from [npm](https://www.npmjs.com/package/usergrid), specifying the version >= 2.0.0-rc.0:
+To install the 2.0 release candidates, install from [npm](https://www.npmjs.com/package/usergrid), specifying the version `~2.0.0-rc`:

-    npm install usergrid >=2.0.0-rc.0
+    npm install usergrid@~2.0.0-rc

+(Or add `usergrid: ~2.0.0-rc` to your package.json)

-If you want to run the latest build, simply:
+If you want access to the latest development build (you will need to run `npm install` to keep it up to date):

     npm install r3mus/usergrid-nodejs

-(though you will need to run `npm install` to keep it up to date)

 ### Usage